Table of contents

 Use a Purchase DSCR Loan when:

-• Buying a new rental property.
+• buying a new rental property in rent-ready condition

 Use a Refinance DSCR Loan when:

-• Rates have dropped and you want to reduce payments.
+• Rates have dropped and you want to reduce payments

 Key takeaway: Understanding whether a purchase or refinance DSCR loan aligns with your goals helps you choose the right structure, maximize leverage, and keep your portfolio growing efficiently.